snappyflow/opensearch-scaling-manager/.github/ISSUE_TEMPLATE/bug_report.md

 #### Bug Report Checklist

-- [ ] Have you provided a full/minimal spec to reproduce the issue?
+- [ ] Have you provided a full/minimal config file to reproduce the issue?
 - [ ] Have you [tested with the latest master](https://github.com/maplelabs/opensearch-scaling-manager/tree/master) to confirm the issue still exists?
 - [ ] Have you searched for related issues/PRs?
 - [ ] What's the actual output vs expected output?